Epilepsy community calls for urgent action to prevent Brexit-related epilepsy deaths

 The coalition recently called on Government to publish their No Deal Brexit 'Yellowhammer' papers, so steps can be taken to prevent epilepsy deaths due to medication shortages.
 The report has now been made public but has done little to reassure the concerned epilepsy community.

-Read our updated statement expressing our concerns here:
+Please support our statement expressing our concerns here:

 Missed our campaigning earlier this week?
 Read more about what the Coalition called for below: